kuzzmi/ember-cli-webfontloader/README.md

-# Ember CLI WebFontLoader
+# ember-cli-webfontloader

-WebFontLoader wrapper for Ember CLI
+WebFontLoader wrapper for Ember CLI.
 This README outlines the details of collaborating on this Ember addon.

 ## Installation